Home » Breakfast » Old Fashioned Blueberry Pancake Syrup

 Pot filled with blueberries covered in sugar, sitting on a wooden trivet.
 A small bowl with a white powder is beside it on a marble surface.

-Combine 2 cups of blueberries, sugar, lemon juice, and all but 1 tablespoon of water in a small saucepan.
+Step 1: Combine most of the blueberries, sugar, lemon juice, and all but 1 tablespoon of water in a small saucepan.

 A saucepan with berry sauce next to a whisk and a small glass bowl with white liquid, all on a blue kitchen towel and a wooden board.

-Bring to a boil for 10 minutes until blueberries burst.
-Combine cornstarch and water.
+Step 2: Bring to a boil until the blueberries burst.
+Then, combine cornstarch and water.

 A pot of simmering purple berry compote on a stove, placed on a wooden board with a blue textured cloth underneath.

-Whisk the cornstarch mixture into the berry mixture.
-Bring to a boil, whisking constantly for 4-5 minutes until thick.
-Add the remaining 1 cup of blueberries.
+Step 3: Whisk the cornstarch mixture into the berry mixture and bring to a boil.
+Keep whisking and then add the remaining 1 cup of blueberries.
 Cover and keep warm for serving.

 Note

-Use a mix of fresh and frozen blueberries.
+You can use a mix of fresh and frozen blueberries.
 The frozen berries will break down nicely during cooking, while fresh ones add texture and a vibrant look.
-Adding a splash of lemon juice also brightens the flavor and balances the sweetness.

 Helpful Hints